-It’s Terri’s turn to host SIA, and here is her pick:
+It’s my turn to host SIA, and here is my pick:

-Remember to drop by Daenel’s blog on Wednesday to see other outfits inspired by this illustration.
-I can’t wait!
+Don’t forget to drop by Shelbee’s blog on Wednesday to see other outfits inspired by this painting!